Curatur/curatur.github.io/pages/about.md

 An advocate of Agile Development and Best Practices, he strives to deliver high quality code with reliable results.

-José is an active participant in the South Florida tech community, and has taken part in Hack and Tell, Makers Fair, as well as volunteering at the Boynton Beach Hacklab, Boynton Coders, and the Broward Ruby Brigade.

 José is fluent in both English and Spanish.